The void-galaxy cross-correlation function with massive neutrinos and modified gravity: Results

-In general, with the exception of the \fofr{} simulation, the spherical voids lead to a lower $\epsilon$-value than the voxel voids.
-The $f\sigma_8$-value seems to be the most consistent between the two definitions for the \LCDM{}, \fofr{} and \fofr{}$\,+\,0.15\,\mathrm{eV}$ simulations (the latter is more \fofr{} dominated).
-For the $0.15\,\mathrm{eV}$, $0.6\,\mathrm{eV}$ and neutrino dominated \fofr{}$\,+\,0.6\,\mathrm{eV}$ simulations the differences are larger, and mostly so for the two simulations including $0.6\,\mathrm{eV}$ neutrinos.
-The fact that the voxel and spherical voids coincide well in their prediction for the \fofr{} simulation is most likely a coincidence which illustrates how the different model components and void definitions can vary.
+In general, we find that the spherical voids lead to higher $f\sigma_8$-values, compared to the voxel voids.
+This might be due to a large number of small voids with deep density profiles identified by the spherical void finder.
+This gives, on average, a higher velocity peak, as can be observed in Fig.~\ref{fig:vr_sim_theory} and ~\ref{fig:f4_vr_sim_theory}, and could lead to larger inferred values of $f\sigma_8$.
+The $\epsilon$-values, on the other hand, seem to be quite consistent between the two definitions for all simulations.
+The fact that the voxel and spherical voids coincide the best in their prediction for the \fofr$\,+\,0.15\,\mathrm{eV}$ simulation is most likely a coincidence, which illustrates how the different model components and void definitions can vary.
 In general, even though there is a difference between the void definitions, there does not seem to be a clear distinction for how well the fiducial values are reproduced for the various simulated cosmologies.

-In Fig.~\ref{fig:mcmc_recon} we see the results of the MCMC fits when the reconstruction step is included and $\beta$ is allowed to vary.
+In Fig.~\ref{fig:mcmc_recon}, we see the results of the MCMC fits when the reconstruction step is included and $\beta$ is allowed to vary.
 The numerical values are given in Table~\ref{table:mcmc_fits}.
 Again, the voxel void definition better reproduces the fiducial values of the \ANUBISIS{} simulations.
 In fact, the differences between the voxel and spherical void definitions have increased.
-We still see a lower predicted $\epsilon$-vale for the spherical void definition, with the exception of the \LCDM{} and $0.6\,\mathrm{eV}$ simulations where the values are very close.
-The $f\sigma_8$-value is consistently lower for the spherical voids.
+We still see quite consistent $\epsilon$-values between both void definitions, with a slightly lower value for the spherical voids except for the $0.15\,\mathrm{eV}$ and $0.6\,\mathrm{eV}$ cases.
+The $f\sigma_8$-values, however, are now consistently lower for the spherical voids, compared to the voxel voids, opposite of before.
+This might lie in the ability of the reconstruction method to correctly predict the high velocities found in the smaller spherical voids.
 Yet again, there is no clear difference between the simulated cosmologies and how accurately the fiducial parameter values are recovered.
 This underlines that the reconstruction method should be further studied for various void definitions.